Tag: reviews

 • The 10 best films about voyeurism

 In cinema, where we watch characters who don’t know they are being watched, voyeurism is a feature and not a bug.
 It isn’t surprising, then, that movies often explore the implications of being a voyeur.
-Some filmmakers, particularly Alfred Hitchcock and Brian De Palma, have made it a cornerstone of their works.
-“When you’re watching…
+Some filmmakers, particularly Alfred Hitchcock and Brian De Palma, made it a cornerstone of their works.
+“When you’re watching something…

 • The 15 best slasher movies